Demon-Die/PackVault/README.md

 ### Remote Development

 Prepare dependencies before traveling and continue building without internet access.
+Perfect for flights, trains, and remote locations.

 ### Workshops & Classrooms

 Share one prepared vault with dozens of students and eliminate repeated downloads.
+No more waiting for conference WiFi.

 ### Team Development

 Reduce bandwidth usage across multiple machines and local networks.
+Faster onboarding for new team members.

 ### Air-Gapped Systems

 Prepare dependency vaults in advance and build applications without external network access.
+Compliance-ready for secure environments.

+### CI/CD Pipelines

+Use PackVault as a pre-cached registry in containerized builds to speed up deployments.

 ---